CRIMSON HOUSE BOOKS

 Chuckling, he went to detach the backpack.
 It took some manoeuvring, but eventually she was free.
 She made to glide back out the way she had come in, undoubtedly to run away before he could catch her.
 He would have none of that.

-He grabbed her under her arms and pulled her easily in, even though she tried to wiggle free.
+He grabbed her under her arms and pulled her easily in, even though she tried to wiggle free, and steadied her on her feet.
 She stood in front of him, full of defiance, and he saw why he would mistake her for a teenager.
 She barely reached his chin.
 “You’re not very tall.”

 “Well, aren’t you astute.”